 The Sprint Review meeting begins.
 The Development Team and the Product Owner show the client what they did during that Sprint.
-The client observes, but doesn’t say much, except for a few basic questions.
-At the end, the client approves (and even applauds) the work, says good-bye and leaves.
+The client observes, but doesn’t say much, except for a few fundamental questions.
+At the end, the client approves (and even applauds) the work, says ‘good-bye’ and leaves.

-Everyone thinks, “Phew!
-The meeting was a success!”
-But was it really?
+Everyone thinks, “Wow!
+The meeting was a success!”.
+But, what if it wasn’t?
 In fact, I believe that this is one of the worst possible scenarios for a Sprint Review.
 It could only be worse if the client wasn’t present.

 Did that client understand what was shown?
 Did he really care about what he saw?
 He will certainly care in the future, possibly when he uses the software and notices that it doesn’t entirely fulfill his needs.